abrookins/andrewbrookins.com/_posts/2017-07-09-do-you-have-to-achieve-greatness-for-your-life-to-matter.md

 ## Final Thought Experiment

-I want you to consider two scenarios:
+Consider two scenarios:

 - You are in the audience when a child gives a bad cello performance.
 Other than her parents, few people make positive comments, and then she leaves the stage.
 You empathize with the child, so you approach her afterward and give honest praise about her hard work.
 She thanks you, and you promptly forget about the episode.
 The girl continues practicing.
 She remembers that day as her first public embarrassment; she ruminates about it often.
 With the pain, though, she always remembers you.
 In fact, she remembers your kind words a total of seven hundred times in her life, and each time pushes her to practice harder.
 Later, she joins an ensemble that earns some renown.
 Many thousands of people are consoled by this ensemble's music while it stays together, and the recordings continue to reach people for decades afterward.

 - Two candidates run for a political office.
 One supports better funding of mental health care services.
 You vote for him.
 The vote is close; a handful of people decide the election for the man you chose.
 Soon after the election, you move to another country and never return to your first home.
 While the politician is in office, he tries to back away from his campaign promises, but after pressure from a coalition of mental health advocates and his wife, a devout Catholic, he begins working on legislation that would revamp the mental health care system.
 The legislation passes.
-Hundreds of thousands of people see a lasting increase in quality of life, happiness, and meaning as a result; some that would have died within without the plan live instead.
+Hundreds of thousands of people see a lasting increase in quality of life, happiness, and meaning as a result; some that would have died without the plan live instead.

 How many actors were involved in producing the great things done in these examples?
 Whose lives were made meaningful (objectively, not subjectively) as a result of achieving greatness through these actions?
 Can a human being ever know the answer to these questions?